1952 – 2000

 On April 25th 1975, the Calypso inaugurated her Mediterranean cruise service out of Piraeus.
 But, this service only lasted for a few months, before she was chartered to Thomson Cruises, and used for cruising out of Tilbury and Southampton.
 Seeing much variation, the ship was also tested on experimental cruises from New York to Bermuda, as well as a season of Alaskan cruises in 1980.
 That same year, she was renamed Calypso I. As such, she would not see much service though.
 After spending her summer season in Alaska, she was again sold, this time to the Eastern Steamship Lines Inc. of Panama, and given the new name Azure Seas.
 The Eastern Steamship Lines had been operating a very successful service in the Caribbean, doing three- and four-night cruises between Miami and Bahamas with the venerable old Emerald Seas, originally the US troopship General W. P. Richardson.
 With the Azure Seas, the company established an equivalent west coast operation under the name Western Steamship Lines Inc.

 But before she started this new career, the Azure Seas was renovated in order to freshen her interiors once more.
 As before, the general layout was retained, and the changes were mostly cosmetic ones.
-However, a new casino was installed in place of the forward pool area.
+However, a new casino was installed in place of the Cinema Lounge and the indoor swimming pool was turned into a night club.
 When finished, the ship was deployed on her new itinerary, doing three- and four-night mini cruises to Ensenada and Catalina.
 After a somewhat slow start, the Azure Seas soon became hugely successful, to the company’s delight.
 She had soon attracted a loyal following, earning a very good reputation of being a ‘friendly ship’.
 Her success had soon attracted others who wanted their piece of the action, and it wasn’t long before the whole west coast ‘party cruise’ phenomenon was a fact.

 In 1986, the competition led to the merger of Western Steamship Line and their rival Sundance Cruises.
 The new company was dubbed Admiral Cruises, and the Azure Seas was kept on her profitable run.
 She remained with the company for another five years, spending the last months cruising the Bahamas, stationed at Fort Lauderdale.
 But, that same year, the roaring competition in the booming cruise market led to another amalgamation.
 Admiral Cruises was purchased by one of the industry’s giants –Royal Caribbean Cruise Line.
 Unfortunately, they had no interest in older ships like the Azure Seas, who was immediately put up for sale.